 Outcomes not reported in the included studies included caregiver experience or needs,40 bereavement outcomes41 and recall of the delirium experience,42, 43 despite these being clearly identified in the literature as important in palliative care settings and for which measures exist.2, 44 Other outcomes not reported include aspects of the delirium experience for which there are no existing measures; for example, symptom unpleasantness, symptom intensity, emotional distress, or delirium-specific health-related quality of life.
 Assessment of resource use such as healthcare utilization in the reported trials was also limited, which hinders optimal health economic analyses in delirium trials in this area.

-Our next steps of the COS development will be to seek consensus on COS domains, and subsequently on the optimal measures, tool, frequency and outcome assessor for delirium prevention and/or treatment effectiveness trials in palliative care.14
+Our next steps of the core outcome set development will be to seek consensus on core outcome set domains, and subsequently on the optimal measures, tool, frequency and outcome assessor for delirium prevention and/or treatment effectiveness trials in palliative care.14 Consideration of whether different outcomes are more relevant in specific situations, for example for delirium which occurs in the last hours to days of life, will be critical part of this process.

 Strengths and limitations

 This review used rigorous methods to identify relevant studies, extract data, and categorise outcomes using the COMET taxonomy.
-The search strategy, developed for a series of systematic reviews undertaken within the delirium COS,14 used a range of search terms to reflect the evolution of terms used to define delirium over the past four decades.
+The search strategy, developed for a series of systematic reviews undertaken within the delirium core outcome set,14 used a range of search terms to reflect the evolution of terms used to define delirium over the past four decades.
 We used an inclusive method to define palliative care patients and settings, enabling the broadest approach to consider outcomes and measurement relevant to this patient population.
 For pragmatic reasons, we excluded studies not reported in English.

 Conclusion

 From 13 published interventional studies, we identified nine delirium-specific and 13 non-delirium specific outcome domains relating to eight of the 38 COMET taxonomy categories.
 Heterogeneity of outcome domains, description of outcomes within domains, selected measures, and measurement time-points (both frequency and discontinuation) highlights the need for a more uniform approach in this setting.
-These findings will inform a consensus process to agree a COS for use in future trials of interventions to prevent and/or treat delirium in palliative care.
+These findings will inform a consensus process to agree a core outcome set for use in future trials of interventions to prevent and/or treat delirium in palliative care.

 Authorship